-In the public schools I grew up in, in Pennsylvania, I saw students who despite affirmative action, bused integration of schools and other efforts aimed at repairing race relations, understood themselves from the earliest of ages to be in a world that did not accept them.
+In the public schools I grew up in, in Pennsylvania, I saw students who despite affirmative action, bussed integration of schools, and other efforts aimed at repairing race relations, understood themselves from the earliest of ages to be in a world that did not accept them.

 But as events on the streets play out, there is another historic benchmark unfolding, one whose power lies in its subtlety.
 There is more diversity among major viable candidates than there has ever been this late in a presidential election cycle.
 There is not one, but three fully viable minority candidates.

 But the significance of the situation goes beyond the diversity of candidates.
-The Democratic Party has already seen Obama, Hillary Clinton, Joe Lieberman, Al Sharpton, Carol Moseley Braun, Geraldine Ferraro and Jesse Jackson.
-Sarah Palin and Michele Bachmann may have done their parts, but the image of the Republican Party being for white men remained.
+The Democratic Party has already seen Obama, Hillary, Joe Lieberman, Al Sharpton, Carol Moseley Braun, Geraldine Ferraro, and Jesse Jackson.
+Sarah Palin, and Michele Bachmann may have done their parts, but the image of the Republican Party being for white men remained.

 It may be by virtue of the fact that republicans have tended to care less about diversity as a political issue that they are able to receive Carson and Rubio as candidates without much fanfare, and were able to receive Carly Fiorina with only Trump caring, and even his exchanges with her boosted her.